 understanding of California’s most precious natural resource -

-At the open house, you can enjoy refreshments and chat with our
+During the open house, you can chat with our staff about our

 professionals.
 You’ll also be able to learn more about how you